Services

 Who is not eligible

-• The federal government and its agencies or institutions
+• The Federal government and its agencies and institutions

 Eligible expenses

-• Supplies, equipment rentals, and land rentals directly required for the project
+• Supplies, equipment rentals, and land rentals directly required for the eligible activity

 • Capital purchases of equipment and technology under $500,000